MarcoBarna/ProgIngSw/README.md

 # English

-In this repository you'll find all the necessary tools to control the Lego Mindstorm Ev3 Edu.
+In this repository you'll find all the necessary tools to control the Lego Mindstorm Ev3 Edu

 # Support